-Attendance and ACTIVE PARTICIPATION in discussions / close readings / image interpretations 15% of the final grade
+Attendance and ACTIVE PARTICIPATION in discussions / close readings / image interpretations

-▷ Students are expected ► to REGULARLY TAKE PART in the discussions, comment on the presentations, the instructor's input and questions, address relevant aspects of the topic, reflect on the readings and audiovisual material ...
+Students are expected ► to TAKE PART in the discussions, comment on the presentations, the instructor's input and questions, address the topic, readings and audiovisual material ...
 Their ► participation is ASSESSED with respect to the relative QUANTITY AND QUALITY of their comments (targeted engagement with the concepts and/or readings, conclusiveness of argumentation, contextualization).

-1 SUMMARY (1-page max.) of one of the optional readings (article or book chapter) 10% of the final grade
+1 SUMMARY (1-page max.) of one of the optional readings (article or book chapter)

-Every participant writes a brief 1-PAGE SUMMARY of one of the non-mandatory texts from the syllabus.
-The summary should present the TOPIC, THE INDIVIDUAL ARGUMENTATIVE STEPS, AND THE MAIN THESIS or conclusion of the respective work.
-It serves to inform the other participants about the content of the optional readings.

-- ▷ The summary should be ▶ structured in SHORT PASSAGES, KEYWORDS OR BULLET POINTS no continuous text!
-Ideally, the structure and central ideas of the summarized work should become visible at first glance. - ▷ The summary is ► assessed with respect to its STRUCTURE, ACCURACY, AND CLEARNESS (visual material and critical statements can of course be included). - ▷ The short summary ► should be HANDED IN NO LATER THAN 36 HOURS BEFORE the respective class.
-Please, send the summary as .doc/.docx/.pdf file to the instructor who will add his comments and post the document on MOODLE.
+- Every participant writes ▶ a brief 1-PAGE SUMMARY of one of the NON-MANDATORY TEXTS from the syllabus.
+The summary should ▶ present the overall TOPIC, ARGUMENTATIVE STEPS AND MAIN THESIS or conclusion of the respective work.
+It serves to inform the other participants about the content of the optional readings. - The summary should be ► structured in SHORT PASSAGES, KEYWORDS OR BULLET POINTS no continuous text!
+Ideally, the structure and central ideas of the summarized work should become visible at first glance. - The summary is ► assessed with respect to its STRUCTURE, ACCURACY AND CLEARNESS (visual material and critical statements can be included). - The short summary ► should be SUBMITTED NO LATER THAN 24 HOURS BEFORE the respective class.
+Please, send the summary as .doc/.docx/.pdf file to the TA who will add her comments and post the document on MOODI F.